JModify/TownyBoost/README.md

 # TownyBoost
-Boosting plugin which boosts EXP gain from MCMMO and EXP/Pay gain for JobsReborn.
+Boosting plugin which boosts EXP received from MCMMO and EXP/Payout received from JobsReborn.